Wire Art Sculptures

 Riverside Point Promenade

-This wire art sculpture reflects a scene from everyday life in 1980s Singapore, of local people and how their days were spent engaging with the surroundings by the river.
+This wire art sculpture reflects a scene from everyday life in the 1980s Singapore, of local people and how their days were spent engaging with the surroundings by the river.
+Many children were also often seen playing in the river, engaging in their own fun.
+Life was much simpler then.

 Robertson Quay - Rickshaw Coolie